Ursynów: 19th century

-Interwar period
+20th century before the Second World War

 The Służewiec Racecourse opened in 1939.

-Between 1925 and 1939, 266 Puławska Street, was developed the Służewiec Racecourse.
-Upon its opening, it became the largest and the most modern horse racing venue in Europe.
-It begun hosting the Great Warsaw Race, the most prestigious horse race in Poland.
+Between 1925 and 1939, the Służewiec Racecourse was built at 266 Puławska Street.
+Upon its opening, it became the largest and most modern horse racing venue in Europe, with its main circuit measuring 2,300 m (1.4 miles).
+It began hosting the Great Warsaw Race, the most prestigious horse race in Poland.

-In 1934, near Gorzkiewki Street, was opened the Warszawa Okęcie railway station to serve the nearby Warsaw Chopin Airport.
-In 1936, at the crossing of Karczunkowska and Gogolińska Streets, was opened the Warszawa Jeziorki station.
+In 1934, the Warszawa Okęcie railway station was opened near Gorzkiewki Street, to serve the nearby Warsaw Chopin Airport.
+In 1936, the Warszawa Jeziorki station opened at the intersection of Karczunkowska and Gogolińska Streets.

-In the 1930s, at 8 Kajakowa Street in Pyry, and in the nearby Kabaty Woods was constructed the military complex of the General Staff of the Polish Armed Forces, which, from 1937 to 1939, housed the branch of the Cipher Bureau responsible for deciphering German codes and messages.
-A team of mathematicians employed by it, consisting of Marian Rejewski, Jerzy Różycki, and Henryk Zygalski, was the first to decipher coding of the Enigma machine in 1932, used by the German military.
+In the 1930s, a military complex of the General Staff of the Polish Armed Forces was constructed in Pyry, at 8 Kajakowa Street, and in the nearby Kabaty Woods.
+From 1937 to 1939, it housed a branch of the Cipher Bureau, responsible for deciphering German codes and messages.
+A team of mathematicians employed by it, consisting of Marian Rejewski, Jerzy Różycki, and Henryk Zygalski, was the first to decipher coding of the Enigma machine in 1932.
 They continued their work and shared their decryption techniques there with British and French intelligence agencies in June 1939.
 Currently, since 2002, it houses the Air Operations Centre and Air Component Command of the Polish Air Force.
 On 31 December 1938, the city of Warsaw bought the Kabaty Woods, and dedicated its portion to urban development.

 On 27 September 1938, Służew and Wyczółki were incorporated into the city of Warsaw, becoming part of the district of Mokotów.

-In 1938, nuns of the Society of the Sacred Heart had settled in Grabów, where they set up a chapel near their house.
-In 1952, it became a parish church, and between 1990 and 1995, in its place was built the St. Sophie Barat Church.
+In 1938, nuns of the Society of the Sacred Heart established a chapel in Grabów.
+In 1952, it became a parish church, and between 1990 and 1995, the St. Sophie Barat Church was built in its place.